 Earth science and environmental engineering are traditionally male-dominated STEM fields in which women are overcoming barriers and making inroads as geoscientists, field researchers, and environmental innovators.
 Our experts detail the many routes to a rewarding career in this growing and evolving field.

 Finance executives Mary Beth Kreissler, Suzann Cabling, and Marguerite Moyet gently acknowledged historical injustices, but stood firm in their belief that by working hard and refusing to play the victim, they had risen above one of the most entrenched prejudices in the United States: sexism.

 Despite a clear gender imbalance and mounting evidence of discrimination across the industry, five exceptional women have risen to prominence in venture capital through their hard work and ability to pinpoint promising ventures at their highest risk points.

-While the lack of diversity in the gaming workforce and rampant sexism in gaming communities remain problems, the indomitable spirits of six exceptional women in the business exemplify what’s right with the industry; their admirable persistence transcends stereotypes and doubt, and they are celebrated here as role models for the next generation of gaming professionals.
+While the lack of diversity in the gaming workforce and rampant sexism in gaming communities remain problems, the indomitable spirits of seven exceptional women in the business exemplify what’s right with the industry; their admirable persistence transcends stereotypes and doubt, and they are celebrated here as role models for the next generation of gaming professionals.